IkerOwO/Custom-App-Launcher/README.md

 # Custom-App-Launcher
-A custom launcher where you can add .exe files and execute them
+A custom launcher created in Java, where you can add .exe files and execute them

 1. Execute the main java file
 2. Search the folder that contains the .exe file